AbdulelahMaj/Airbnb_Reviews_NLP/Project_Proposal.md

-# Detecting Movie's Genre By Script
+# Airbnb Reviews Topic Modeling

 > ## Introduction
 >
->>The purpose of the model we plan to build is to predict genre of a movie via script, We will take 70 movie from IMSDB and we will have the title of the movie and the scripts of the whole movie.
+>>The purpose of the model that I plan to build topic modeling using NLP on Airbnb reviews in New York City
->>Our model will analyze each movie's script, then he will decide that's the most likely the genre of the movie can be.
+>>Airbnb can better understand customer expierence from NLP.

 > ## Goals
 >
->> To detect each movie's genre.
+>> topic Modiling the reviews

 > ## Data Description
 >
->> We will take each movie script from [IMSDB](https://imsdb.com/), using web scraping.
+>> We will take the data from [Inside Airbnb](http://insideairbnb.com/get-the-data.html), which is about the airbnb reviews in New York City in the United States.
 >

  > ## Tools